 lived many years in the Los Angeles area, he quite naturally referred to the freeway in the

 manner he was accustomed.
 This also happens occasionally when a new reporter from Southern California

-goes to work for a TV station in Northern California.
+goes to work for a TV or radio station in Northern California.